donendosted/donendosted/README.md

 Hi 👋, This is **Dos** an enthusiastic kid, not yet Graduated.
 But I want to soon join the guild and be one of them who brings the change✨

-Contact me at [dosatwork@proton.me](mailto:dosatwork@proton.me) or, my OG work mail [debasmitbos22@gmail.com](mailto:debasmitbos22@gmail.com)
+Contact me at [dosatwork@proton.me](mailto:dosatwork@proton.me)

+or, my OG work mail [debasmitbos22@gmail.com](mailto:debasmitbos22@gmail.com)

+I am also trying to print my thumb - [please visit if you have time](about:404)